wagood/laralist/README.md

 * Laravel [Open Weather](https://github.com/RakibDevs/openweather-laravel-api) API is a Laravel package to connect Open Weather Map APIs ( https://openweathermap.org/api ) and access free API services (current weather, weather forecast, weather history) easily.
 * [Spreadsheet translations](https://github.com/orkhanahmadov/spreadsheet-translations) for Laravel create translation files from spreadsheet.
 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)
+* [Two-Factor-Laravel](https://github.com/emargareten/two-factor-laravel) is a package that implements two-factor authentication for your Laravel apps.
 * [Wallet](https://github.com/stephenjude/laravel-wallet "Wallet") is a simple wallet implementation for Laravel

 # Tutorials